Felicia pulling papers to run at the County Office of Elections!

 Kauaʻi has been my home since 1984, and I have been involved in community development for several decades.
 My focus has been dominantly youth-at-risk, economic development, and education.

 My professional background has been in business, engineering, public policy, and education.
-For over ten years, my projects have expanded to embrace growing food at home, farming, and increased food security.
+For over fifteen years, my projects have expanded to embrace growing food at home, farming, and increased food security.
 These are important areas that help to avert the breaking of our social fabric.

-As Council Committee Chair for Public Safety, my activities have drawn my focus to the prevalence of houselessness and the co-factors of despair, health, incarceration, and substance disorder.
-Policies of support like housing first, social justice, and drug treatment are as important as an effective police department.
+the prevalence of houselessness and the co-factors of despair, health, incarceration, and substance abuse disorder.
+Policies of support like housing first, social justice, and treatment for substance abuse are as important as an effective police department.
+Emphasis will be placed on moving people out of the bushes and into stability.

 -